MirImaadAli1/ProcedurePulseWeb/README.md

 #### Ovewview

 The PaymentMethod component is a React component that displays the user's payment methods in a card layout.
-It is part of the Material Dashboard 2 React project and uses Material-UI components for layout, typography, icons, and tooltips.
 The component presents payment cards, such as MasterCard and Visa, with masked card numbers and provides an option to add a new card or edit existing ones.
 The PaymentMethod component is typically used on a billing or account settings page where users can manage their payment options.

 #### Component Props